Semiparametric Efficient G-estimation with Invalid Instrumental Variables: Introduction

-There has been tremendous interest in the development of methods to detect and account for violation of IV assumptions (a)-(c), primarily in multiple-IV settings under standard linear outcome and exposure models.
-Literature addressing violation of assumption (a) is arguably the most developed and extends to possible nonlinear models under a generalized methods of moments framework; notable papers of this rich literature include \citet{Staiger:1997aa,stock2000gmm,Stock:2002aa,Chao:2005aa,Newey:2009aa}.
-A growing literature has likewise emerged on methods to address violations of assumptions (b) and (c), a representative sample of which includes \citet{Bowden:2015aa,Bowden:2016aa,Kang:2016aa,Windmeijer:2019aa,liu2020mendelian,tchetgen2021genius,ye2021genius}.
-The current paper is perhaps most closely related to the works of \citet{Kang:2016aa,Guo:2018aa,Windmeijer:2019aa}.
-Specifically, \cite{Kang:2016aa} developed a penalized regression approach that can recover valid inferences about the causal effect of interest provided fewer than fifty percent of genetic markers are invalid IVs (known as majority rule); \citet{Windmeijer:2019aa} improved on the penalized approach, including a proposal for standard error estimation lacking in \citet{Kang:2016aa}.
-In an alternative approach, \citet{Han:2008aa} established that the median of multiple estimators of the effect of exposure obtained using one instrument at the time is a consistent estimator under majority rule and that IVs cannot have direct effects on the outcome unless the IVs are uncorrelated. \citet{Guo:2018aa} proposed two stage hard thresholding (TSHT) with voting, which is consistent for the causal effect under linear outcome and exposure models, and a plurality rule which can be considerably weaker than the majority rule.
-The plurality rule is defined in terms of regression parameters encoding (i) the association of each invalid IV with the outcome and that encoding (ii) the association of the corresponding IV with the exposure.
-The condition effectively requires that the number of valid IVs is greater than the largest number of invalid IVs with equal ratio of regression coefficients (i) and (ii).
-Furthermore, they provide a simple construction for 95\% confidence intervals to obtain inferences about the exposure effect which are guaranteed to have correct coverage under the plurality rule.
-Importantly, in these works, a candidate IV may be invalid either because it violates the exclusion restriction, or because it shares an unmeasured common cause with the outcome, i.e. either (b) or (c) fails.
-Both the penalized approach and the median estimator may be inconsistent if majority rule fails, while TSHT may be inconsistent if plurality rule fails.
-It is important to note that because confidence intervals for the causal effect of the exposure obtained by \citet{Windmeijer:2019aa} and \citet{Guo:2018aa} rely on a consistent model selection procedure, such confidence intervals fail to be uniformly valid over the entire model space \citep{leeb2008sparse,Guo:2018aa}.
+The current paper is most closely related to the works of \citet{Kang:2016aa,Guo:2018aa} and \cite{Windmeijer:2019aa}.
+Specifically, \cite{Kang:2016aa} developed a penalized regression approach that can recover valid inferences about the causal effect of interest provided fewer than 50\% of genetic markers are invalid instruments (known as majority rule); \citet{Windmeijer:2019aa} improved on the penalized approach, including a proposal for standard error estimation lacking in \citet{Kang:2016aa}.
+In an alternative approach, \citet{Han:2008aa} established that the median of multiple estimators of the effect of exposure obtained using one instrument at the time is a consistent estimator under a majority rule and an assumption that instruments cannot have direct effects on the outcome unless the instruments are uncorrelated. \citet{Guo:2018aa} proposed two stage hard thresholding (TSHT) with voting, which is consistent for the causal effect under linear outcome and exposure models, and a plurality rule which can be considerably weaker than the majority rule.
+The plurality rule is defined in terms of regression parameters encoding (i) the association of each invalid instrument with the outcome and that encoding (ii) the association of the corresponding instrument with the exposure.
+The condition effectively requires that the number of valid instruments is greater than the largest number of invalid instruments with equal ratio of regression coefficients (i) and (ii).
+Furthermore, they provide a simple construction for 95\% confidence intervals to obtain inferences about the exposure causal effect which are guaranteed to have correct coverage under the plurality rule.